Kenites: Archeology

+Excavations at the site of Horvat Uza, and in an ostraca from Arad, seem to indicate the presence of Kenite groups in the Negev in monarchic Judah.
+Israeli historian Nadav Na'aman argues that the absence of anthropomorphic and other figurines at the site points to the Kenite settlers practicing aniconism.

+The upper and lower areas of Tel Arad were excavated during 18 seasons by Ruth Amiran and Yohanan Aharoni between 1962 and 1984.
+An additional 8 seasons were done on the Iron Age water system.

+The Tel Arad temple was uncovered by archaeologist Yohanan Aharoni during the first excavation season in 1962.
+The temple complex was destroyed by an earthquake around 800 BC.
+At the time of its destruction, the worship of Jehovah was joined by smaller altar.
+When the two altars were submitted for organic residue analysis, several cannabis derivates were detected on the smaller altar: THC, CBD, and CBN; when combined with discoveries at other sites, the use of woven hemp fabric has been linked to the worship of the goddess Asherah.
+In 2019, Margreet L. Steiner noted the architectural similarities between the temple at Arad and the temple found at Khirbat Ataruz.

+Critical scholarship

-F.W.
-Ghillany's Kenite Hypothesis in German Orientalism
+Kenite Hypothesis

-According to the Kenite hypothesis in German Orientalism, Yahweh was historically a Midianite deity, and the association of Moses' father-in-law with Midian reflects the historical adoption of the Midianite cult by the Hebrews.
-Moses apparently identified Jethro's concept of God, Yahweh, with the Israelites' God El Shaddai.
+According to the Kenite hypothesis proposed by the German writer Friedrich Wilhelm Ghillany, Yahweh was historically a Midian deity, and the association of Moses's father-in-law with Midian reflects the historical adoption of the Midianite cult by the Hebrews.
+Moses apparently identified Jethro's concept of a god, Yahweh, with the Israelites' god El Shaddai.

 The Kenite hypothesis supposes that the Hebrews adopted the cult of Yahweh from the Midianites via the Kenites.
-This view, first proposed by Friedrich Wilhelm Ghillany in 1862, afterward independently by Cornelis Petrus Tiele in 1872, and more fully by Bernhard Stade, has been more completely worked out by Karl Budde; it is accepted by H. Guthe, Gerrit Wildeboer, H. P. Smith, and G. A. Barton.
+This view, first proposed by Friedrich Wilhelm Ghillany in 1862, afterward independently by the Dutch scholar of religion Cornelis Tiele in 1872, and more fully by the German critical scholar Bernhard Stade, has been more completely worked out by the German theologian Karl Budde; it is accepted by the German Semitic scholar Hermann Guthe, Gerrit Wildeboer, H. P. Smith, and George Aaron Barton.
 Another theory is that a confederation of regional tribes were connected to monotheistic ritual at Sinai.